Deformations of the connected sum of Gorenstein algebras: Preliminaries

 \end{defi}

 \begin{lem} Let us take a diagram of deformation functors

 Assume that the diagram above induces the following exact sequence of vector spaces,

 Then the induced map $F\xrightarrow{\phi} P:= G\times_{H} * $ is smooth. \end{lem} \begin{proof} The exactness of the sequence implies that $\phi$ is surjective on the tangent spaces.
 The map is injective and factors through $o_P$, thus we get that the map $\phi$ is unobstructed.
-By Theorem~\ref{fantechi-manetti}, we get the conclusion. \end{proof} Now we state a very useful lemma providing us a simple technique in proving non-reducedness. \begin{lem} Let us consider the following Cocartesian diagram of $\kk$-algebras
+By Theorem~\ref{fantechi-manetti}, we get the conclusion. \end{proof} Now we state two very useful lemmas providing us a simple technique in proving non-reducedness. \begin{lem} Let us take a Noetherian $\kk$-algebras $R$ and $S$.
+Let $\phi\colon R \to S$ be a homomorphism.
+Assume that the induced morphism of schemes $\phi^\#\colon \Spec S\to \Spec R$ has all fibres irreducible and that $\phi^\#$ admits a section $\psi^\#$.
+Let us take a $\kk$-point of $\Spec R $, then we get a Cartesian diagram